-- For this method, ultimate claims are arrived at by considering the ultimate cost of claims per unit of exposure. - The ultimate burning cost for past periods is assessed in order to arrive at an estimate of ultimate claims for more recent accident periods. - The past estimates used may or may not be adjusted for seasonal and / or inflationary effects. - This method can be useful for more recent accident periods, avoiding an over reliance on underdeveloped notified claims data.
+- For this method, ultimate claims are arrived at by considering the ultimate cost of claims per unit of exposure. - The ultimate burning cost for past periods is assessed in order to arrive at an estimate of ultimate claims for more recent accident periods. - The past estimates used may or may not be adjusted for seasonal and / or inflationary effects.

+• This method can be useful for more recent accident periods, avoiding an over reliance on underdeveloped notified claims data.

 The company considers the appropriateness of the above methodologies separately by Solvency II line of business and by accident year.
 The selection of the most appropriate method is based on expert judgement which considers among other factors, the quantity, quality and reliability of the available data, and analyses all important characteristics of the business.
-Appropriate consideration was given to potential distortions in claims patterns during 2020 through 2022 arising from the Covid 19 pandemic.